nukiz/PowerKuy-ModMenu/README.md

 A decompiled APK source code of PowerKuy's Growtopia 3.81 mod menu.
 Mainly for the use of checking for stealers or malware.
+Please note: Decompiled sources tend to have errors and we cant know for sure if this is 100% working, or if it contains correct offsets.
+Disassembly and decompiling was a tedious process.
 # Why?

 We believe that all code and apps should be allowed within view of everybody.